rndme/vcc/README.md

 ## Differences from React

 * no JSX, returns a string of HTML from `render()`
+* `render:` is optional since not all tags need to template content.
+* component tags themselves appears in the DOM as a real tag (via Custom Element)
 * no built-in spreading props from JSX, but you can inject strings anywhere in HTML
 * no `react-id` or other unique IDs cluttering your clean HTML5 markup
 * no built-in helpers for `propTypes` on definition, use any function to coerce/default/throw as needed